Mayor De Blasio Announces Vaccine Mandate For All New York City Municipal Workers, Including First Responders

-NEW YORK (CBSNewYork) – Mayor Bill de Blasio has announced a vaccine mandate for all New York City municipal workers, including first responders.
+NEW YORK (CBSNewYork) — There’s a new ultimatum in New York City.

-This comes as the FDA is set to authorize booster shots, as well as the mixing and matching of vaccine brands.READ MORE: Viral Video Shows Unmasked NYPD Officer Pushing Masked Commuter Out Of Subway Station
+All city workers must be vaccinated against COVID-19, or they’ll be placed on unpaid leave.READ MORE: After Long Battle With COVID-19, Rockland County Man Embraces Newfound Love For Painting

+That was the word Wednesday from Mayor Bill de Blasio, who said city employees owe it to their families and the people they serve to be protected against the virus.

 COVID VACCINE